A Tour Operator's Responsibility

 If personal protection is important to you, then you should ask the tour operator these questions:

-Does your staff chase storms responsibly by adhering to traffic laws, and by employing safe practices while near severe weather?
+- Does your staff track storms responsibly by adhering to traffic laws, and by employing safe practices while near severe weather?

 If the answer to either questions is no, then another operator should be considered.